openhwgroup/cva6/docs/design_spec/source/cva6_frontend.rst

 * **Reset state:** At reset, the PC is assigned to the boot address.

-* **Branch Predict:** Fetched instruction is predecoded thanks to instr_scan module.
+* **Branch Predict:** Fetched instruction is predecoded thanks to instr_scan submodule.
 When instruction is a control flow, three cases need to be considered:

   + 1) If instruction is a JALR and BTB (Branch Target Buffer) returns a valid address, next PC is predicted by BTB.
 Else JALR is not considered as a control flow instruction, which will generate a mispredict.